bazineta/js8call/README.md

 - Updated the sqlite library.
 - Updated the CRCpp library.
 - Added the Eigen library.
-- Updated the Fortran code generation to use 2018 semantics, i.e., `-frecursive`, when dealing with large arrays that exceed available stack space, i.e., use allocation, rather than a hidden static block, as this tends to be less surprising behavior in modern usage on systems where we have memory to burn.
+- Changed the Fortran code in `four2a` and `syncjs8` to use allocatable memory instead of hidden static blocks, as this tends to be less surprising behavior in modern usage on systems where we have memory to burn, and avoids use of `-frecursive`.
 - Fixed an issue where the message server and APRS client should have been moved to the network thread, but because they had parent objects, the moves failed.
 Other than a minor thread affinity change required to the APRS client's timer, all the proper setup was already in place